Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 # PlayState Variable Functions
 ### setVar(storeVar:String, value:Dynamic):Any
-Sets a stored global variable to allow different scripts either in Lua script or HScript to utilize with it.
+Sets a stored global variable to allow different scripts either from Lua scripts or HScripts to be utilize with it.
 Either it sets the stored variable with a new value or initializes the creation of a variable with the inherit value.
 If the said saved variable currently doesn't exists.

 The said stored variable will be stored within the game, mainly from the `MusicBeatState` class by utilizing a safe cast.
 Allowing every scripts either in Lua or Haxe to utilize the stored variable.